-The cost is $25 for adults, $20 for seniors 62 and older, and $15 for full-time students 13-18.
-Kids 5-12 can go free, one per adult, by prior arrangement.
+The cost is $25 for adults, $20 for seniors 62 and older, and $15 for full-time students 13-17.
+Kids 5-12 can go free, one per adult, pending request and approval.
 Participants under the age of 18 must be accompanied by a parent or guardian.
 No dogs or smoking, please.

 Carpool: If possible, please be prepared to either take a few passengers or share in the gas cost as a passenger.
 There is no obligation to participate in the carpool but parking is limited at the trailhead and we like to cut down on our group’s gas consumption and exhaust emissions when we can.